ArIch35/click-n-wash-codespace/README.md

 ## Features <a name="features"></a>

-- **Book a Washing machine**: a user can book a washing machine direct from the web, when the washing machine is available.
+- **Book a Washing machine**: a user can book a washing machine directly from the web, when the washing machine is available.
-- **Check the availability of a Washing machine**: a user can check the availability for a washing machine direct from the website, without the need to go to the laundromat.
+- **Check the availability of a Washing machine**: a user can check the availability for a washing machine directly from the website, without the need to go to the laundromat.
 - **Report a Problem**: a user can report a problem to the technician or the owner of the laundromat,when the washing machine has an issue.
 - **search the nearest Laundromat**: the user can search for the nearest Laundromat from their location.
 - **Manage a Laundromat**: a vendor can manage their own laundromat.